Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 Ordered collect Axioms and go insert them in scarab printers.
 Scarabs get to Epsilon and make him OP.

-cage can still not place in apex - fix it

 **Everyone Is Legendary**

 * second rewrite lore to feed others.
 Also their contin should be on turnstart.